I live in terror of not being misunderstood

 But Shakespeare is meant to be timeless.
 With Earnest, we should recall several factors: that its first producer, George Alexander, lopped off a whole fourth act; Oscar himself rewrote many passages four years after the original; and the work is translated into dozens of languages that do not even have a homophonic equivalent for Ernest/ Earnest.
 So surely it is not blasphemy to change a word or two into modern English?

 Last year I went to see Sheridan’s The Critic in Washington, DC.
-It was not the original text, but rather an adaptation which I noted in my review was, “enhanced, by Jeffrey Hatcher’s judicial excisions, additions, and tweaking for the modern ear”.
+It was not in the original text, but rather an adaptation which I noted in my review was, “enhanced, by Jeffrey Hatcher’s judicial excisions, additions, and tweaking for the modern ear”.
 Nobody cared, much less knew, about those changes, because the play was thoroughly enjoyable.
 Moreover, appreciation of the original was enhanced.

 About 120 years, give or take, separates us from Wilde, and Wilde from Sheridan, and, arguably the language has changed more in the latter period than the former.
 So if no one complained about losing one or two archaic references from one Dublin-born exponent of the comedy of manners, why not another?

 After all—do not the stage directions for Earnest say Time: The Present?